What Is the Minimum Credit Score to Rent an Apartment or House?

 Landlords may review your total amount of debt

-Landlords may review your existing debts to make sure you can afford the monthly rental payments in addition to your other obligations.
-If you have too many credit cards, loans, such as student loans, or unpaid taxes, potential landlords may see these as red flags.[4]
+Landlords may review your overall debt amounts including credit card balances, loans, and minimum monthly payments.[4]
 You may want to evaluate how much total debt you carry since “amounts owed” makes up 30% of your FICO® score.[6]

 Landlords may review your bankruptcy status

-Landlords often review bankruptcies to see if the canceled debts came from prior rental properties.
+Landlords may check your credit report to assess how responsibly you manage debt, including whether you have any bankruptcies on your record.[4]
 Keep in mind that bankruptcies can stay on your credit report for 7 years for Chapter 13 and 10 years for Chapter 7.
-If you have a discharged bankruptcy, however, landlords will likely see this as a lower risk than someone currently going through bankruptcy.[4]
 The impact of a bankruptcy lessens as time goes on.[7]

 Landlords may use tenant screening services